Below is a selection of Frequently Asked Questions, as answered by perfume authority Frédéric Malle.

 DO YOU RECOMMEND CHANGING PERFUME ACCORDING TO THE SEASONS?

 I believe that perfumes are like clothes: some are warmer than others.
 It then becomes a matter of comfort, and common sense.
 You should follow your instinct.
 The amount of perfume one applies is also critical.
-It is uncomfortable to wear a heavy dose of a warm oriental (like Musc Ravageur) on a hot summer day.
+It is uncomfortable to wear a heavy dose of a warm amber (like Musc Ravageur) on a hot summer day.
 But a hint of it might work.
 It might also work when the sun is down.
 Some fragrances like Carnal Flower, for instance, work in most climates.
 I don’t think that it is necessary to change fragrance if wearing such a perfume, providing that it does not feel uncomfortable.
-One might consider changing perfume every season if one is wearing a very fresh fragrance, a heavy Chypre, or a heavy Oriental.
+One might consider changing perfume every season if one is wearing a very fresh fragrance, a heavy Chypre, or a heavy Amber.
 Changing the amount that one is wearing might be the solution, should you want to stick to your signature fragrance.